 Frequently Asked Questions for Master of Professional Accountancy

-Find answers to frequently asked questions about the master of professional acountancy program at Augustana University:
+Find answers to frequently asked questions about the master of professional acountancy program at Augustana University.

 Q. How long is the program?

-A. Augustana's master of professional accountancy program is designed as a four-plus-one degree to prepare students to enter the accounting industry.
+A. Augustana's master of professional accountancy program is designed as a three-plus-two degree to prepare students to enter the accounting industry.
 The first three years of the program will be spent working at the undergraduate level with the fourth year designed as a transitional year with some graduate-level coursework.
 Students will spend their fifth year working at the graduate level.

 Q. How do I apply?